ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

+   CESM
+   Community Earth System Model
+      The `Community Earth System Model <https://www.cesm.ucar.edu/>`__ is a community climate model centered at the National Center for Atmospheric Research (:term:`NCAR`).

    chgres_cube
-       The preprocessing software used to create initial condition files to “coldstart” the forecast model.
+       The preprocessing software used to create initial condition files to "coldstart" the forecast model.
 The initial conditions are created from either GFS GRIB2 or NEMSIO data.

    CIME
-      The Common Infrastructure for Modeling the Earth (CIME - pronounced “SEAM”) provides a Case Control System for configuring, compiling and executing Earth system models, data and stub model components, a driver and associated tools and libraries.
+      The `Common Infrastructure for Modeling Earth <https://github.com/ESMCI/cime>`__ (CIME - pronounced "SEAM") consists of a Case Control System (CCS) that supports the configuration, compilation, execution, system testing, and unit testing of an Earth System Model.
+The CIME CCS is used in :term:`CESM` and was previously used in the Medium-Range Weather (MRW) Application.
+View the CIME documentation `here <https://esmci.github.io/cime/versions/master/html/index.html>`__.

    Component
       A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.

    Compset
    Compsets
       A component set.
-It refers to a particular mix of components, along with a component-specific configuration and/or namelist settings”.
+It refers to a particular mix of components, along with a component-specific configuration and/or namelist settings.

    CONUS
       Continental United States